SunzidHassan/Research/23-25_Automatic-Control-Lab/Projects/25_SemanticOSL/25_semanticOSL.md

 >* Fusing pixel-aligned foundation features to 3D
 >Map representation: 3D map $\mathcal{M}$ is an unordered set of points, each with a vertex position, normal vector, confidence count, color vector, concept vector.
 >...

+### Vector Database Representation from Scene
+* **ReMEmbR**: "ReMEmbR: Building and Reasoning Over Long-Horizon Spatio-Temporal Memory for Robot Navigation", arXiv, 2024. [[Paper](https://arxiv.org/abs/2409.13682)] [[Code](https://github.com/NVIDIA-AI-IOT/remembr)] [[Website](https://nvidia-ai-iot.github.io/remembr/)] [[Blog](https://developer.nvidia.com/blog/using-generative-ai-to-enable-robots-to-reason-and-act-with-remembr/)]
+>Anwar et al. `\cite{anwar2024remembr}` proposes ReMEmbR, that combines LLMs, VLMs and retrieval-augmented generation (RAG) to enable robots to reason and take actions over whey they observe during long-horizon deployment.
+It uses VLMs and vector databases to build long-horizon semantic memory.
+An LLM is used to query and reason over the memory.
+The system is tested on NVIDIA Jetson Orin edge computing devices on a mobile robot.

 ---